rosell-dk/picoQuery/docs/compliance_chart_0.5.0.md

         <issue severity="low" proof="important">Fails complying when a external style overrides style attribute with !important</issue>
         <issue severity="low" proof="width_height_exception">Sets width and height wrong, when given as a unitless string (as an exception to the general rule of ignoring unitless strings, jQuery allows to set width and height with unitless strings)</issue>
         <issue severity="low" proof="vendor_prefix">Automatic using vendor prefixed version when available is not supported.</issue>
-        <issue severity="low" proof="auto">When height is "auto", .css( "height" ) must return the height in pixels, not "auto".
-This error causes position() not to work on auto either.</issue>
+        <issue severity="low" proof="automargin,auto">When height, margin-left etc is set to "auto", Zepto returns "auto", but should return calculated pixels value.
+This error causes position() not to work on auto either (because it relies on css('margin-left') and css('margin-top') to return pixel values)</issue>
-        <issue severity="low" proof="automargin">When margin-left is set to auto, zepto returns "auto", but should return the number of pixels it is indented</issue>
         <issue severity="edgecase" proof="nonexisting_property,user_select,adjust_css,width_in_em">Does not comply in a few edge cases</issue>
       </issues>
     </td>